BenjaminOddou/alfred-dashlane/README.md

 There is 2 flows in this workflow :

-1. The first one allows you to display all the credentials in your dashlane vault.
+1. The first one allows you to display all the credentials in your Dashlane vault.
 It can be triggered by writing `pdash` keyword.
-2. The second one allows you to display your OTPs from you dashlane vault.
+2. The second one allows you to display your OTPs from you Dashlane vault.
 It can be triggered by writing `odash` keyword.

 You can edit these triggers (flagged with a `🕹️` symbol) in the user configuration panel.